 Source Control Management (SCM) is more than just a collaboration tool for developers.
 Beyond tools such as Git, Mercurial and Subversion, SCM is also a set of best practices that can include the concept of a change lifecycle and a change request system.

-Somewhat confusingly, the abbreviation SCM doesn’t just stand for Source Control Management, but also for several other closely related terms, including Source Code Management (from the world of Git), Software Control Management and more commonly Software Configuration Management; these should not be confused.
+Somewhat confusingly, the abbreviation SCM doesn’t just stand for Source Control Management, but also for several other closely related terms that should not be confused, including Source Code Management (from the world of Git), Software Control Management, and more commonly Software Configuration Management.
 Another common misconception is that SCM is the same as Revision Control.
-Rather than explain the difference between all these terms (not the purpose of this article) we will define and elaborate what we mean by Source Control Management best practices and will use SCM in this sense of the meaning.
+Rather than explaining the difference between all these terms (which is not the purpose of this article) we will focus on Source Control Management, define its meaning, and describe some best practices.

-So what are SCM best practices and what effect do they have?
+So what are some SCM best practices?

 Simple steps that can be taken to reduce development risk and improve efficiency